edwinlock/edwinlock.com/index.md

     <a href="pdfs/cv.pdf" class="btn btn-outline-primary">CV</a>
 </div>

-Prior to my doctoral studies in Computer Science at Oxford, I completed a BSc in Mathematics at FernUniversität Hagen and an MSc in Mathematics and Computer Science at Oxford University.
-I also hold a BA in Music from Oxford.
+Previously, I was a postdoctoral researcher at Oxford University, and a Research Fellow at Nuffield College, Oxford.

 #### News